michelpereira/awesome-open-source-games/README.md

 ### FPS

 - [BananaBread](https://github.com/kripken/BananaBread) - Port of the Cube 2/Sauerbraten 3D game engine/first person shooter to the web, compiling C++ and OpenGL to JavaScript and WebGL using Emscripten.
+- [Nazi Zombies Portable](https://nzp.gay) - Call of Duty: Zombies "de-make" powered by various enhanced forks of the Quake engine.

 ### RPG